React Interview Questions And Answers

 - Unmounting phase: It is the final stage of the component.
 In this phase, the component is destroyed and removed from the lifecycle.

 These were the top 10 questions that are asked in a React interview.
+Sit down and think about the right answers, and practice.
 Prepare yourself well, and ace your next interview!